 What were you doing before starting at the College?

 Before coming to college, I worked in the delivery sector for a lot of different companies.
 This was never my ideal job.
 I did however gain my HGV class 2 license from it.

 What has been the best thing so far about studying at Edinburgh College?
 Any highlights?

 My highlight and also, most challenging part about this course, has been maths, I have had to do maths that I have never been taught, until now.
 I found it very difficult but with determination and help from my tutor I was able to shock myself with my results.
-I would like to add that if your struggling, don’t be shy to ask for help.
+I would like to add that if you're struggling, don’t be shy to ask for help.

 What are your plans for the future?
 Are you going on to further study after College or into employment?
 What is your end goal?

-I aim to carry on with my studies until I have my HNC in electrical engineering then hopefully find a job that will allow me to carry on my studies with it to gain my degree.
+I aim to carry on with my studies until I have my HNC in Electrical Engineering then hopefully find a job that will allow me to carry on my studies with it to gain my degree.